AutoGIS-2017/Exercise-1/README.md

    5861326;5785642;5861326_5785642;1;08:10;24.9704379;60.3119173;24.865102;60.4000863;125.0;103.0;23241.3;2.0
 ```

-Thus we have many columns of data, but the few important ones are:
+Thus, we have many columns of data, but the few important ones are:

 | Column | Description |
 |--------|-------------|